 Warning: Side effects of simply being, may include, but are not limited to, deep relaxation, improved physical health, clarity of mind, joyfulness, restful sleep, emotional balance, and equanimity in the world of 1001 things.

-The meditation practice that I am referring to is sometimes called “open presence” (versus “focused attention”).
-For most, it does not show results that can be defined as quickly as with other methods.
+The meditation practice that I am referring to is sometimes called “open awareness” (versus “focused attention” for example on the breath, a candle, a mantra).
+For most, this practice does not show results that can be defined as easily as with other methods.
 In fact, meditation requires a lot of patience, because of its subtle, non-interfering nature.
-Typically seated for an hour, the intention is to be present to all the experiences within and without; without interfering, without any judgment, neither of a positive or negative nature.
-Being here now with all that is.
+Typically seated for an hour with the intention of being present with all inner and outer experiences; without any judgment, positive or negative, simply without interfering at all.
+Being here now, in witnessing presence with all that is.

 I have been practicing meditation daily for 20 years.
 After several years of meditating with my partner and other friends and under the guidance of a spiritual teacher, we began offering silent and active meditation to the public in Chicago from 1999-2015; since 2005 in our meditation center “Inner Metamorphosis University”.